Pre-Formal & Pathfinders

 Learners not yet engaged in subject specific learning engage with the pre-formal curriculum.
 This focuses on the early communication, physical, personal & social and sensory & cognitive skills that are the foundation of learning.

-For learners who make progress from this pathway but who are not yet ready for a Semi-Formal pathway we have developed our Pathfinders Pathway.
-This pathway is for learners who are making the initial steps towards subject specific learning and are likely to remain at this stage for some time.
+For learners who make progress from this pathway but who are not yet ready for a Semi-Formal pathway we have developed a ‘Pathfinder’ layer.
+This is for learners who are making the initial steps towards subject specific learning and are likely to remain at this stage for some time.

 The curriculum is delivered via termly themes constructed around the Areas of Learning and designed to provide opportunities for learners to make connections within their learning experience e.g. between resources or vocabulary.

-The themes for Pre-Formal and Pathfinders Pathways can be found here:
+The themes for the Pre-Formal Pathway can be found here:

 Pre-formal